 Series B in 2017

 EM3 AgriServices Pvt.
-Ltd., established in 2013 and headquartered in Noida, India, specializes in providing on-farm services aimed at enhancing agricultural productivity for Indian farmers.
-As one of the pioneering private sector initiatives in farm mechanization and technology services, EM3 addresses the entire cultivation cycle.
-The company is committed to developing a comprehensive range of service offerings with the long-term objective of becoming a full-stack marketplace, enabling small farmers to access a wide variety of necessary inputs and services efficiently.
+Ltd., established in 2013 and headquartered in Noida, India, specializes in providing comprehensive on-farm services aimed at enhancing agricultural productivity for Indian farmers.
+As one of the pioneering private sector initiatives in the realm of farm mechanization and technology services, the company addresses the entire cultivation cycle.
+EM3 is focused on developing a diverse range of service lines with the long-term objective of becoming a full-stack marketplace that enables small farmers to access various essential agricultural inputs and services.

 WhereIsMyTransport